hrbrmstr/clandnstine/README.md

 wildly and fast.
 It’s only going to support DNS over TLS but will support all types of DNS queries.

-The current “got it working” single function is stupid slow since it creates and destroys a context or each lookup.
-DNS over TLS was designed to support maintaining a session to avoid this overhead so the package is going to migrate to a “create a resolver” then “use this resolver to resolve X” then “destroy (or have R autodestroy)” the C-size resolver context when the R object goes away model pretty quickly.

 ## Why?

 Well, for starters, to help research DNS over TLS servers.
 Plus, for